 “Do you think you’ll stick with it for the year?”
-I ask tentatively, looking at Pen’s scuffed boots.
-It’s a tossup, a fifty-cent piece with handsome J. Kennedy pressed on one side, and the bald eagle stamped flat on the other, looking very American with both arrows and olive branch clutched between its talons.
+I ask tentatively, looking down at Pen’s scuffed boots.
+The question is a tossup, a fifty-cent piece with handsome J. Kennedy pressed on one side, and the bald eagle stamped flat on the other, looking very American with both arrows and olive branch clutched between its talons.
 “That’s a long time.”

 Pen tilts her head, considering the next two semesters with the keen eye of Wall Street stockbroker, weighing current and future variables with past trends.
 Will she buy more or sell everything?
 At times she embraces the role of “First Alto,” taking the twins under her wing with the determined, slightly snappish tone of an impatient father teaching his clumsy daughters to ride bikes.
 But then, on hot afternoons, it’s as if the choir were a pair of shoes she can’t quit squeeze her hoofs into.
 She answers honestly.
 “Maybe.
 Maybe not.”